Jinbo-Hu/L3DAS22-TASK2/README.md

 `--num_workers` affects the training speed, adjust it according to your resources.

+The training is on two NVIDIA Geforce RTX 3090 GPUs.
+If you have GPU memory error, try to reduce the batch size.
+Only training with GPU is supported.

 ### 3. Inference

 Inference predicts results and save to `./out_infer` folder.
 The saved results is the submission result for L3DAS22 challenge.
 Directly run